wp-plugins/google-no-captcha-recaptcha/README.txt

 Research has shown that the reCAPTCHA field can be decoded by smart bots 99% of the time.
 Google has thus introduced a 'No CAPTCHA reCAPTCHA' API which has a risk analysis engine backing the verification process.
 Integrate this API into your Contact Form 7 forms, using this plugin.

-* This Google No CAPTCHA reCAPTCHA plugin is localization ready, however currently supports CAPTCHA strings only in English.
+* This Google No CAPTCHA reCAPTCHA plugin is localization ready.

+* Provision for custom error message when captcha is not set or if robot is detected)

+* The plugin provides Multi-language support.

+* The plugin is Multi-form compatible.

-* The plugin is multisite compatible.
+* The plugin is Multi-site compatible.
 Do ensure that you add the keys for every sub-domain in the plugin's settings.

 == Installation ==